Täby Racecourse

 Täby Racecourse, (Täby Galopp), was a Thoroughbred horse racing venue located in Täby, approximately 15 kilometers north of Stockholm.
 Täby Racecourse was before its closure in 2016, the premier track in Scandinavia.

 History

 The venue opened August 28, 1960, and the Swedish King Gustaf VI Adolf was present, as well as an audience of 11,000 people.
-It was based on the major racecourses in the United States and its facilities was constantly up-graded and were as good as most courses in Europe and were unrivalled in Scandinavia.
+It was based on the major racecourses in the United States and its facilities were constantly up-graded and were as good as most courses in Europe, and unrivalled in Scandinavia.

 The racetrack

 Racing took place throughout the year, the variety available varying from dirt racing under lights during the winter and spring to the top flat and jump races in Scandinavia run during the summer and fall.

 The course usually staged about 50 days racing a year with the dirt track being used exclusively until May.
 Racing under floodlights was first staged in 1965 and the formula is now working with considerable success in England at Wolverhampton Racecourse and other courses in Europe.

 The left-handed track was also designed on a similar basis as courses in North America with a dirt track which was about 8 furlong in length on the outside of the turf course.
 There was also the added attraction of a figure-eight hurdle and steeplechase track on the inside plus stabling nearby.